 See details of the individual productions at right.
 Buy tickets online at each event listing here on the website, or call 541-265-2787 to purchase single tickets.
-Download a season brochure for more information.

 The Metropolitan Opera Live in HD series is made possible by a generous grant from the Neubauer Family Foundation.
 OCCA thanks the Jeannette B. Hofer Fund at the Oregon Community Foundation, the City of Newport, season benefactors Anonymous and Bill and JoAnn Barton, opera hosts, OCCA members and you who purchase tickets, for making this a reality.
 Thank you.